judithmichael/lwb25/README.md

 ## The participants
+(in alphabetic order)

 ### CINCO/CINCO Cloud
+* LWB Description:
+* Contributors:
+* The Implementation

 ### Eclipse Sirius Web
+* LWB Description:
+* Contributors:
+* The Implementation

 ### Freon
+* LWB Description:
+* Contributors:
+* The Implementation

 ### GEMOC
+* LWB Description:
+* Contributors:
+* The Implementation

 ### Gentleman
+* LWB Description:
+* Contributors:
+* The Implementation

 ### jjodel
+* LWB Description:
+* Contributors:
+* The Implementation

 ### Langium
+* LWB Description:
+* Contributors:
+* The Implementation

 ### MetaEdit+
+* LWB Description:
+* Contributors:
+* The Implementation

 ### MontiCore
+* LWB Description:
+* Contributors:
+* The Implementation

 ### MPS
+* LWB Description:
+* Contributors:
+* The Implementation

 ### Neverlang
+* LWB Description:
+* Contributors:
+* The Implementation

 ### Rascal
+* LWB Description:
+* Contributors:
+* The Implementation

 ### Spoofax
+* LWB Description:
+* Contributors:
+* The Implementation

 ### TextX
+* LWB Description:
+* Contributors:
+* The Implementation

 ## Features of language workbenches

 We use a feature model capturing their major features to compare the different language workbenches better.